AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

 **Interpretation**:

-* You should see the 100 Hz tone present/absent across filters according to cutoff.
+* We should see the 100 Hz tone present/absent across filters according to cutoff.
 * Visual correlation between frequency response and time-domain attenuation of tones: if a tone lies in the stopband, its amplitude in the output time-series will be suppressed.

 ---

-## Typical issues you might observe & debugging tips
+## Typical issues we might observe & debugging tips

-* **Large mismatches**: check sign extension when accumulating products.
+* **Large mismatches**: We should check sign extension when accumulating products.
 In our code the designer explicitly sign-extends each 64-bit product to 72 bits before summing:

   ```verilog
   sum = sum + {{8{result_bus[(k+1)*64-1]}}, result_bus[(k+1)*64-1 -: 64]};
   ```

-  If you forget the sign extension or choose too few extension bits, you can see errors for negative values or overflow.
+  If we forget the sign extension or choose too few extension bits, we can see errors for negative values or overflow.

-* **Wrong alignment / time shift**: verify that the testbench shifts samples into the systolic chain exactly as the Python convolution assumes (i.e., sample timing relative to when the result is sampled).
-The testbench writes `TOTAL = NUM_SAMPLES + NUM_TAPS - 1` rows — check that indexing is consistent.
+* **Wrong alignment / time shift**: we need to verify that the testbench shifts samples into the systolic chain exactly as the Python convolution assumes (i.e., sample timing relative to when the result is sampled).
+The testbench writes `TOTAL = NUM_SAMPLES + NUM_TAPS - 1` rows so we need to check if indexing is consistent.

-* **Quantization / scaling errors**: make sure the same `scale` is used in both the Python generator and when interpreting results in Python.
+* **Quantization / scaling errors**: we need to make sure the same `scale` is used in both the Python generator and when interpreting results in Python.
 Off-by-one in scale (e.g., 2^15 vs 2^16) yields visible amplitude differences.

 ---

+## 🔹 Results
+The results demonstrate that:
+- The systolic array produces the **same output as a conventional FIR filter**.
+- However, the computation is **more efficient** due to parallel MAC operations.
+- The modular PE design makes the filter **scalable for higher-order FIR filters** without major redesign.

+Key Observations:
+- **Accuracy**: Outputs match expected FIR behavior.
+- **Efficiency**: Reduced latency compared to traditional direct-form filters.
+- **Scalability**: Easy extension by adding more PEs.

+---

 ## Conclusion and suggestions for improvements

+This project successfully demonstrates the **implementation of an FIR filter using a systolic array**.

 **What we achieved**:

 * Implemented a compact systolic-array FIR filter bank in Verilog, parameterized by number of filters and taps.
 * Verified the design with an automated flow (Python generates data, Verilog sim runs, Python verifies & visualizes).
 * Demonstrated that systolic arrays give an elegant and scalable means to implement high-throughput FIR banks.

+The systolic array FIR filter proves to be a **highly efficient, scalable, and practical hardware-friendly solution** for modern digital signal processing applications.

 **Possible next steps / improvements**: